Ken-mbira/News_Hub/README.md

 # Link to live site
 To view the deployed application click [here](https://news-galore.herokuapp.com/)

-# Known Bugs
-The application has been deployed to heroku but is currently not functional.
-I am still working out the reason for this.
-Feel free to point out the error if you can see it from your side.

 # Future Improvements
 In the future I would like to implements a subscription functionality where a user can have an account and by doing so have special features in their application.